Music therapy: Nordoff-Robbins

-Orff
+Orff Music Therapy

 Gertrude Orff developed Orff Music Therapy at the Kinderzentrum München.
 Both the clinical setting of social pediatrics and the Orff Schulwerk (schoolwork) approach in music education (developed by German composer Carl Orff) influence this method, which is used with children with developmental problems, delays, and disabilities.
-Theodor Hellbrügge developed the area of social pediatrics after the Second World War in Germany.
+Theodor Hellbrügge developed the area of social pediatrics in Germany after the Second World War.
 He understood that medicine alone could not meet the complex needs of developmentally disabled children.
 Hellbrügge consulted psychologists, occupational therapists and other mental healthcare professionals whose knowledge and skills could aid in the diagnostics and treatment of children.
 Gertrude Orff was asked to develop a form of therapy based on the Orff Schulwerk approach to support the emotional development of patients.
 Elements found in both the music therapy and education approaches include the understanding of holistic music presentation as involving word, sound and movement, the use of both music and play improvisation as providing a creative stimulus for the child to investigate and explore, Orff instrumentation, including keyboard instruments and percussion instruments as a means of participation and interaction in a therapeutic setting, and the multisensory aspects of music used by the therapist to meet the particular needs of the child, such as both feeling and hearing sound.

 Corresponding with the attitudes of humanistic psychology, the developmental potential of the child, as in the acknowledgement of their strengths as well as their handicaps, and the importance of the therapist-child relationship, are central factors in Orff music therapy.
 The strong emphasis on social integration and the involvement of parents in the therapeutic process found in social pediatrics also influence theoretical foundations.
 Knowledge of developmental psychology puts into perspective how developmental disabilities influence the child, as do their social and familial environments.
 The basis for interaction in this method is known as responsive interaction, in which the therapist meets the child at their level and responds according to their initiatives, combining both humanistic and developmental psychology philosophies.
 Involving the parents in this type of interaction by having them participate directly or observe the therapist's techniques equips the parents with ideas of how to interact appropriately with their child, thus fostering a positive parent-child relationship.